 Young people should wait at least until they are in their late teenage years to drink alcohol.
 They should follow the laws for the legal drinking age where they live.
 If you allow your teenagers to drink, make sure that they drink no more than 1 or 2 standard drinks and no more than once or twice a week and are under your supervision.

-young people's ability to think, learn, reason, remember, and solve problems.
-It can also cause mood swings, anxiety,
+Marijuana can affect young people's ability to think, learn, reason, remember, and solve problems.
+It can also cause mood swings, anxiety, and depression.

 Other substances young people use include:

 Young people also use tobacco.
 Because the effects of cigarettes are felt right away, they may be the most habit-forming substance available.
 Smoking can cause cancer and heart and lung problems.
 Smokeless tobacco like chew or snuff can cause dental problems and cancers of the mouth.